-That is why it is important that you find your mom village.
-I go through a few ideas on how to find your mom village as well as how to connect with moms in your area in the post highlighted above.
+That is why you must find your mom’s village.
+I go through a few ideas on finding your mom village and how to connect with moms in your area in the post highlighted above.

 As your life goes in a different direction and moves through the years of motherhood.
 You will find that colleges or people you saw every day before kids will fade.

 So this begins the stages of isolation.
-Which is why finding a mom tribe in your area and people you can bond with is so important.
+This is why finding a mom tribe in your area and people you can bond with is so important.

-Staying active is great for you, your kids and a great way to find motivation as a stay at home mom.
-Looking forward to an outing or new place is exciting.
+Staying active is great for you, your kids and a great way to find motivation as a stay-at-home mom.
+Looking forward to an outing or a new place is exciting.

 I love to explore the outdoors.
-We love museums, exploring nature centers, new playgrounds, going to malls, the library, playdates, and so many other things.
+Embrace your granola girl (its someone that likes nature/outdoors) We love museums, exploring nature centers, new playgrounds, going to malls, the library, playdates, and so many other things.

-The benefits of getting out, outweigh the frustration of staying in with kids who have tons of energy.
+The benefits of getting out to outweigh the frustration of staying in with kids who have tons of energy.